catenglaender/public-notes/ILIAS-development/2023/Complex-forms/research-and-references.md

-Going from accordion and tabs to wizard
+Going from side tabs and tabs to wizard
 * https://medium.com/seek-blog/complex-forms-made-simple-50754a68a6e2

 Open-Source Design System: Show options only when checkbox is ticked